Go Server SDK

 Using FromServer with WithAutoWatch(true)?
 The SSE watcher is started automatically.
 You do not need to create one manually.

-Verify that contract bundles have not been tampered with in transit:
+Verify that rulesets have not been tampered with in transit:

 import "github.com/edictum-ai/edictum-go/server"